InteractionDesignFoundation/handbook/development/library/front-end/conventions--css.md

 We use `postcss-preset-env` and CSS features from [stage 3+](https://preset-env.cssdb.org/features#stage-3).

-### Reduce cognitive load
+### Reduce the cognitive load

--   Use as much native CSS features as possible;
+- Use as many native CSS features as possible;
 - SHOULD not use PostCSS magic like `&` (exceptions: pseudo-elements and pseudo-classes and `@media` rules);
 - SHOULD not use nesting, because BEM names are unique enough (exceptions: pseudo-elements and pseudo-classes and `@media` rules);

 ## CSS Class Naming conventions